Remembering Louis van Gaal’s incredible Ajax team of the 90s

 After two years under his reign but still no Eredivisie title to show for it, Van Gaal was going to stand or fall by the performances of his new-look side in 1993-94.

-Litmanen was the man charged with taking over Bergkamp’s number 10 shirt, and he more than lived up to it.
+Litmanen was the man charged with taking over Bergkamp’s No.10 shirt, and he more than lived up to it.
 The Finn was nothing short of a sensation, scoring an incredible 36 goals in 39 appearances in all competitions – earning the Footballer of the Year award for himself in the process.

 Even as Litmanen helped Ajax to score an incredible 36% more goals than their next highest-scoring rivals, Ajax kept the meanest defence in the division.
 Their back four and a half of Edwin Van Der Sar, Danny Blind, Sonny Silooy, Frank De Boer and Rijkaard conceded just 26 goals in the 34-game season.